NeotomaDB/MetaExtractor/docker/article-relevance/README.md

 ## Sample Docker Compose Setup

-Below is a sample docker compose configuration for running the image:
+Below is a sample docker compose configuration for running the image。

+Sample 1: Query by number of most recently added articles
 ```yaml
 version: "0.0.1"
 services: